scm-manager/.github/ISSUE_TEMPLATE/bug_report.md

 #### Which operating system, browser and versions do you use?

-Windows, Max or Linux?
+Windows, Mac or Linux?
 Chrome, Firefox or IE?
 What versions?

 #### Log of the bug